baldwin-agency/magento2-module-less-js-compiler/README.md

 This module provides a solution by using the [original less.js compiler](https://github.com/less/less.js) which was written in javascript and is executed through node.js
 We have [benchmarked](#benchmarks) the difference between the less.php and less.js compilers, and the less.js compiler is somewhere between 1.5 and 3 times as fast as the less.php compiler, although it depends on your PHP version.
 If you run PHP 5.x the performance increase will be much higher, PHP 7.x is actually quite fast by itself, but the nodejs version still beats it.

+**Update**: Since Magento 2.3.0, it seems like the performance differences between less.php and less.js are not very big anymore.
+I have the suspicion this might have something to do with newer [releases of the less.php](https://github.com/oyejorge/less.php/releases) library.
+Which got released somewhere around the period when Magento 2.2.3 & 2.1.12 were released.
+So it's possible that the performance difference for Magento 2.2.x and 2.1.x might also be less significant then how it's displayed [below](#benchmarks) if you upgrade the less.php library to the latest version (v1.7.0.14 at the time of writing).
+This is a bit of speculation, since unfortunately I didn't keep track of the version of the less.php library which I've used in the benchmarks, so I'm not sure about this statement.

 ## Requirements

 You'll need at least Magento 2.0.7.
 We didn't bother with testing this module on older versions.